Customize Consent Preferences

 Merchant payments

-Merchant card payments include one or more transactions.
+Merchant payments include one or more transactions.
 For example, one payment might include both a capture and refund transaction.

 These transactions are grouped together in the merchant payment object.
 Swan recommends using the merchant payment object in your integration to help merchants match orders, invoices, and sales to the correct object.
 This provides better traceability and can help reconcile issues more efficiently.